Watering hole

-A watering hole is "a sunken area of land that fills with water".
-Watering holes can form through a number of processes, one being from elephants digging up termite mounds for nutrients in the soil, repeatedly digging at the same location until a depression large enough to hold a substantial amount of water.
-Watering holes may be ephemeral or seasonal.
+Another process by which waterholes may be formed is from elephants digging up termite mounds for nutrients in the soil, repeatedly digging at the same location until a depression large enough to hold a substantial amount of water is formed.

+Artificial human-made watering holes can be a common addition to geological ones, where the water source would be underground water which would be pumped to the surface.
+These watering holes can be used to support animals during dry seasons when natural watering waterholes are harder to find but also to help against human-wildlife conflict when animals are more desperate for water.
+Some of these holes can even be built large enough for the animals to bathe in, and because of the permanence of these waterholes, they can become popular spots for tourists to watch wildlife and some of them even have lodges or live streaming cameras placed nearby.

+In Africa, animals often gather at waterholes to drink the water.
 A common misconception associated with watering holes is that, due to the common need for water, predator animals will not attack prey animals in the vicinity of the watering hole.
 This trope was exploited, for example, by Rudyard Kipling in The Jungle Book, which describes a "truce" at the watering hole as a plot point.
 In fact, it has been observed that "lions usually ambush their prey by hiding in long grass, often in close proximity to a watering hole".

 One study noted that watering holes can serve as a locus of disease transmission, and observed that "all animals displayed some degree of increased watering hole use with at least one metric of decreased water availability, suggesting that drying environments may contribute to increased parasite concentration at these hotspots across species".